Harryxwh/SiNDispersionEngineering/README.md

 │   ├── Scanning_Lx_for_given_gapx_2D.lsf
 │   ├── setup_RDL.lsf
 │   └── Vertical_coupled_rings_EME.lsf

-# The following Jupyter Notebooks and python files are used to analyze the data and plot figures
+# The following Jupyter Notebooks and python files are used to analyze the data of different structures and plot figures
 ├── Analysis of 2D concentric.ipynb
 ├── Analysis of 2D parallel.ipynb
 ├── Analysis of 3D concentric.ipynb
 ├── Analysis of 3D RDL.ipynb
 ├── Analysis of 3D offset.py
 ├── Extract_EME_res.ipynb

-# This folder contains parameters used in FDE simulation
-├── config
-│   ├── Param_800x400.csv
+# These json files are used to store default parameters for plotting
-│   ├── Param_L_inner_2_8.csv
+├── Param_plot_curve.json
-│   ├── Param_L_inner_8.csv
+├── Param_plot_image.json
-│   ├── Param_straight_2_8.csv
+├── Param_plot_field_profile.json
-│   └── Param_vertical.csv

 # This folder is used to store results and figures
 ├── results
 │   ├── 2D concentric rings